Species Introduction

 Q: How do I properly acclimatise Silver Three-Spot Gourami to my aquarium?

 Acclimatisation is crucial for the health of your Silver Three-Spot Gourami.
-Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for an hour.
-This process helps the fish adjust to the water parameters.
-Finally, gently release the Gourami into the tank, avoiding the introduction of bag water to prevent contamination.
+Begin by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
+Gradually mix small amounts of your tank water into the bag every 5-10 minutes.
+After an hour, gently release the fish into the aquarium using a net, discarding the water from the bag to avoid introducing any contaminants.
+This method reduces stress and helps your new fish adjust to their new environment more effectively.

 ✓ Expert Tip